carpentries/instructor-training/_extras/checkout.md

     (and improvements to these guidelines are welcome).

-4. The lesson maintainers get many pull requests, so please take some time to write a good commit message to help them understand what you're doing.
+4. The lesson maintainers get many pull requests, so please take some time to write a good commit message to help them understand what you are doing.
     For example:

     ~~~